Business Student Named Employee of the Year by Siemens Audiology

 “I had a lot of experience with technology in India, but I wanted to go into management,” said Viswanathan, who has lived in the United States since 2001.
 “I had a choice of the computer science and information technology courses, or a mix of technology plus management, or pure management.
 But I though the mix of technology plus some management knowledge would give me a better chance to move into management, and that’s what Stevens had.”

 Viswanathan, who is pursuing a dual EMBA and master’s degree in Technology Management, said a business simulation class he took at Stevens really stood out for him.
 The capstone course involves playing a role at a fictional company.
 Viswanathan served as production manager on his team, which was pitted against other “companies” in the class.

 “It’s almost like you run the company, and you compete with other teams, they run the same type of product and the same type of company,” he said.
 “So you have to plan the production, you have to plan your marketing, your promotions, and the financial stuff.

 “I can connect some of this role I was playing in the capstone with my real life.
 The capstone gave me a big-picture role of the company, the connection between each role — the connection between sales and marketing, the connection between sales and finance, and production.
 You can visualize where you’ll get impact.”

 Also helping him in the award-winning project, Viswanathan said, were courses teaching him how to build and lead a team, how to motivate others, and how to manage new technology.

 “Stevens gives you a sense of the technologies in the pipeline and in use right now,” he said.
 “There are so many technologies out there, so many can be applied to existing problems, so you’re not reinventing wheels.”

 The employee of the year honor comes with a cash prize and a trip for Viswanathan and his family to Orlando.
-He hasn’t decided when he’ll be taking the trip, since his MBA classes are just starting now, but hopes he can bring his daughter when school lets out in the summer.
+He hasn’t decided when he’ll be taking the trip, since classes are starting now, but hopes he can bring his daughter when school lets out in the summer.